HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 - **Mutually authenticating**: If both devices belong to members, then each one needs to simultaneously challenge the other's identity _and_ prove their own identity.
-- **Synchronizing**: Once everyone has been authenticated, we need to update each other's signature chains with the latest actions on either side.
+- **Synchronizing**: Once everyone has been authenticated, we need to update each other's signature chains with the latest actions on ei ther side.
 Once we're connected, we need to keep watching for any new changes to the signature chain, and update each other as needed.
 - **Key agreement**: Finally, the two peers needs to agree on an encryption key for the application to use to communicate.